10 Natural ways to prevent incontinence

 Avoid heavy lifting

-The lifting of heavy objects puts excess tension on the pelvic muscles which can lead to damage of the bladder.
+The lifting of heavy objects puts excess tension on the pelvic muscles which can lead to damage to the bladder.
 As a result, lifting should be avoided wherever necessary.